nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 Parameters contain unacceptable values.

     * 1a1.
-AddressBook shows an error message.
+ConTActs shows an error message.

       Use case resumes at step 1.

 * 1b.
 Contact already exists.

     * 1b1.
-AddressBook shows an error message.
+ConTActs shows an error message.

       Use case resumes at step 1.

-**Use case: Delete contact**
+**UC02: Delete contact**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. ConTActs shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. ConTActs deletes the person

     Use case ends.